Tokyo Metropolitan Ordinance Regarding the Healthy Development of Youths: Industry opposition

 The original proposal was criticized by a group of manga artists, who prepared a statement for the Tokyo Metropolitan Assembly signed by many anime and manga industry personnel opposing the legislation.
 After Bill 156 passed through committee, Shueisha's management tried to calm worries for new manga artists.
 According to Anime News Network (ANN), at the New Manga Creators Awards ceremony Kazuhiko Torishima, senior managing director and editor, said he wanted "new manga authors to produce manga that would blow away [Tokyo Governor] Shintaro Ishihara" and Masahiko Ibaraki, editor-in-chief of its third editorial department, added that he did not want the increased regulations to have a chilling effect on their content and they would still feature anything that was exciting.
+In an interview with Ollie Barder of Forbes, Torishima explained his opposition.
+Firstly, he did not like that a political body was trying to decide creative expression.
+Secondly, because the restrictions would only apply to manga and anime, he viewed the bill as discriminating against those specific mediums while ignoring content from films or novels; noting how Ishihara was formerly a novelist himself.
 In addition, the Mobile Content Forum and a group of female yaoi authors voiced their opposition.